The Innovation Collaborative’s new website brings exciting changes that are a result of input from members and stakeholders.

 Kristin Taylor, Sylmar Leadership Academy, Los Angeles.

-During the 2016-17 and 2017-18 academic years, each Fellow, along with other selected teachers, will conduct classroom implementation of other Fellows’ lessons and one of their own lessons to further develop a STEAM effective practices rubric and criteria that will be usable in classrooms.
+During the 2016-17 and 2017-18 academic years, each Fellow, along with other selected teachers, conducted classroom implementation of other Fellows’ lessons and one of their own lessons to further develop a STEAM effective practices rubric and criteria that will be usable in classrooms.
+This classroom study is continuing in the 2018-19 school year.
+It is being conducted in concert with the NEA-funded teacher professional development study.
+Significant findings will be released.

 The Collaborative newsletter Managing Editor Juliana Texley interviewed Ms. Presley about this award and its relevance to the Collaborative.

-A: The Adjunct Faculty Teaching Excellence Award recognizes that getting students to think in addition to learn is important.
-It acknowledges that the thinking skills we are the Collaborative is promoting (thinking skills) are important to students.
+1. You’ve been honored as a great instructor.
+How does it relate to the Innovation Collaborative?
+This Adjunct Faculty Teaching Excellence Award recognizes that getting students to think in addition to learn is important.
+The thinking skills the college promotes, such as analysis, problem-solving, collaboration and communication, dovetail with those of the Innovation Collaborative.
 We must help students of all ages realize that these thinking skills will help not only with learning required information but also with their daily lives.
-When I integrate these process skills, they students become much better at learning the required content.
-Since they are analyzing the material better than before, they are also able to apply their information to solve problems.
-These skills dovetail with thinking skills the college is fostering in the students such as problem-solving, collaboration, and communication.
+When I integrate thinking skills, my college students become much better at learning the required content.
+Since they are analyzing the material better than before, they also can apply their information to solve problems more effectively.
 Since I’ve been using these skills, I’ve seen a marked increase in my college students’ engagement and use of the required concepts and information in ways that transfer from project to project.
-In using these skills, I integrate the science process skills with other creative and innovative thinking skills.
-These science thinking skills were a result of my work with our science Research Thought Leader Hubert Dyasi, PhD.
-So, throughout the semester, students are learning to work in a team, clarify a problem, observe with deep visual analysis, question, brainstorm solutions, investigate by changing perspectives, compare and contrast, then synthesizing information.
-They also analyze the pertinent information and communicate their evidence-based conclusions as a group.
+Students also report that these skills are helping in their daily lives.
+To accomplish this, throughout the semester, students are integrating supportive Collaborative concepts such as working in a team, observing with deep visual analysis, investigating by changing perspectives, comparing and contrasting and then synthesizing information.
+They also are analyzing the pertinent information and communicating their evidence-based conclusions as a group.
 These are new skills for many students, but it’s gratifying to see their growth by the end of the semester.

-A: The Collaborative is an outcome of NSF-funded SEAD (Science and Engineering Arts Design Project).
-I was a chair of the SEAD Learning and Education team. in that process, and When it the grant ended, we my team and I wanted to take that SEAD concept into K-12 and particularly in informal out-of-school settings.
-Members of the SEAD project are an important part of the Collaborative and we continue to dovetail with their impressive work.
-(There is more information on that history elsewhere in our newsletter.)
+The Innovation Collaborative is an outcome of NSF - funded SEAD (Sciences, Engineering, Arts, Design) project.
+I was a chair of the SEAD Learning and Education team.
+When the grant was completed, my team and I received permission to take the important SEAD work into K-12 and out-of-school settings through founding the Innovation Collaborative.
+Members of the original SEAD project still are an important part of the Collaborative and we continue to dovetail with their impressive work.

-A: My Our goal in everything I do is to help teachers and students think creatively and innovatively as they interact with content. collaboratively.
-They Everyone need needs these thinking skills in life.
+Our goal is to help develop the important workforce skills of creative and innovative thinking.
+We do this through helping educators and students learn to think creatively and innovatively as they interact with content.
+Everyone needs these thinking skills in life.
 This became apparent in my work with my college students.
-My personal goals are to It also is important to enrich learning STEM, arts and humanities teachers’ abilities to collaborate and communicate and teach across disciplines using common language and common processes.
-This can be accomplished in through professional development.
-Even though.
-Though sciences, arts, and humanities teachers in each area bring their own perspectives to the learning problems we encounter, teachers use have a lot many of the same process skills
+So, we work to enrich STEM, arts and humanities educators’ abilities to collaborate and teach across disciplines using a common language and common processes.
+This can be accomplished through professional development where educators see that, though sciences, arts and humanities educators bring their own perspectives to learning, these educators use many of the same process skills.

-We also need a strong deep and firm research base for the STEAM movement.
-That’s what the Collaborative will provide.
-With a sound basis in research-based data, it the movement becomes sustainable and not just a passing fad.
-Policymakers also need this background.
-Groups like the Congressional STEAM Caucus are very interested in the data we will provide.
+The Innovation Collaborative also is helping develop a deep and firm research base for the STEAM movement.
+With a sound basis in research-based data, the movement becomes sustainable and not just a passing fad.
+Policymakers and stakeholders also will need this data.

-Dr. Hope E. Wilson was honored at the National Association for Gifted Children (NAGC) during the organization’s annual conference in Charlotte, NC, November 9-12.
+Dr. Hope E. Wilson was honored at the National Association for Gifted Children (NAGC) during the organization’s annual conference in Charlotte, NC, during the 2017-18 school year.
 Dr Wilson, an associate professor at the University of North Florida and president-elect of the Florida Association for Gifted Children, was awarded NAGC’s 2017 Early Leader Award for her service in the field of gifted education at the local, state, and national levels.

 The Early Leader Award is presented to people who are within 10 years of receiving their doctorate and have made significant contributions through leadership and service in support of gifted children.
 Early leaders actively participate in NAGC and other organizations for the gifted, as well as advocate and educate others about the needs of gifted students.